Gaatvul/Bug-Jar/README.md

-# bug-tracker
+# Bug Jar

-This is a bug reporting and lifecycle tracking tool.

-This tool allows the reporting and managing of issues encountered in a software application.

-The lifecycle can be tracked through the 'Changes' section of the tool.
+This project allows for the reporting of issues encountered in a software application in addition to tracking the lifecycle of the issue.
+The application features the use of user accounts and roles and the ability to assign both a user and an owner to each issue.
+Users with the administrator role have access to every other account on the application and can modify details such as name, team, and role.
+The application also features an account management page for changing details such as name, email address and password